Nightshade (DC Comics)

-Nightshade is a superhero appearing in media published by DC Comics.
+Nightshade is a superhero appearing in American comic books published by DC Comics.
 Created by David Kaler and Steve Ditko, the character first appeared in Captain Atom #82 (September 1966) originally published by Charlton Comics.

 Publication history

 Charlton Comics

+Nightshade (right) on the cover of Captain Atom #82, art by Steve Ditko.

 Nightshade was first introduced in Captain Atom #82, as a partner for the titular hero.
 Her real name is Eve Eden and her father is a U.S. senator.
 She is blonde and wears a black wig as Nightshade.
 She was romantically involved with Captain Atom for a brief time.

 She appeared several times in Captain Atom stories, before getting her own backup series in the last three published issues (#87-89).
 She also appeared in the last unpublished Captain Atom story that appeared in the fanzine Charlton Bullseye.
 In this backup series (with art by Jim Aparo), Tiger (Judomaster's now-grown-up sidekick) is her martial-arts instructor.
 The source of her powers is also finally described.
 Her mother, Magda, was actually a visitor from another dimension whose denizens have the ability to transform into living two-dimensional shadows; she passed these powers on to her son and daughter.
 On a visit to this dimension, Magda and her children are attacked.
 Mortally wounded, Magda is able to transport herself and Eve back to Earth.
 Eve promised to return and find her brother.
 This never occurs during the Charlton years.

 In 1981, Nightshade would appear in issue #7 of the new Charlton Bullseye comic.
 Her last "Charlton" appearance would be in a story that teamed up all the Charlton "Action Heroes" as the Sentinels of Justice, and in her own one-shot by AC Comics.

 DC Comics

 Suicide Squad

-Nightshade in Suicide Squad, art by Luke McDonnell.
+Nightshade in Suicide Squad #17 (June 1988), art by Luke McDonnell.

 Once integrated into the DC Universe in Crisis on Infinite Earths, Nightshade was revamped as a government super-spy who worked for Task Force X, also known as the Suicide Squad.
 Many of her adventures alongside Captain Atom during their Charlton interactions were retconned into instead being with King Faraday.
-While the Suicide Squad's core group was busy dealing with the events of the crossover Legends, Nightshade, along with fellow spy Nemesis, was sent overseas to infiltrate the mercenary death squad known as "Jihad".
+While the Suicide Squad's core group was busy dealing with the events of the crossover Legends, Nightshade, along with fellow spy Nemesis, was sent overseas to infiltrate the mercenary death squad Jihad.
 Taking the name Chimera, Nightshade was forced to participate in the massacre of innocent civilians at an airport as Jihad sought to demonstrate their effectiveness to a potential client.
 This event deeply affected Nightshade, causing tension between her and Suicide Squad leader Amanda Waller.
 As a result of the mission with Jihad, Nightshade was removed from her position as a spy and given the job of being the handler for the mentally unstable sorceress known as the Enchantress.
 She also served as Waller's liaison between Task Force X and a rival government program known as Project ATOM (which brought Nightshade into contact with the superhero Captain Atom).